Universal health care: Politics and criticism

-According to a 2020 study published in The Lancet, the proposed Medicare for All Act would save 68,000 lives and $450 billion in national healthcare expenditure annually.
-A 2022 study published in the PNAS found that a single-payer universal healthcare system would have saved 212,000 lives and averted over $100 billion in medical costs during the COVID-19 pandemic in the United States in 2020 alone.
-Given the high prevalence of uninsured and under-insured people in the United States, if implemented, universal health care would increase health care access for more than 25 million Americans.
+According to a 2020 study published in The Lancet, the proposed universal healthcare could save 68,000 lives and $450 billion in national healthcare expenditure annually through redistribution and reduced administrative costs.
+A 2022 study published in the PNAS found that a universal healthcare system could have saved 212,000 lives and averted over $100 billion in medical costs during the COVID-19 pandemic in the United States in 2020 alone.